Restaurant in Lyon, France

 The address on Rue Mgr Lavarenne places it in the 5th, Lyon's right-bank hillside district, close enough to the Fourvière basilica area to make it a sensible dinner booking after an afternoon in the old city.
 That positioning also means it attracts a local clientele rather than pure tourist traffic, which tends to improve service consistency and kitchen focus.

-This is the practical question that most first-timers do not ask, and it is worth spending time on.
+This is the practical question that most first-timers do not ask, it is worth spending time on.
 At €€ pricing, Cinq Mains is already accessible by Lyon standards, but the lunch service at Michelin-recognised modern cuisine restaurants in France typically delivers the leading value calculation available in the category.
 French kitchen economics mean that a set lunch formula, often available Tuesday through Friday, will get you closer to the kitchen's actual output at a meaningfully lower price per head than the dinner carte.
 If your travel schedule allows a weekday lunch, that is the session to prioritise here.

 Dinner at Cinq Mains is the session for atmosphere and a more leisurely pace.
 The evening service in a room of this type, in a neighbourhood like the 5th, tends to run quieter and more relaxed than comparable restaurants in Lyon's 1st or 2nd.
-If you are bringing someone you want to have a proper conversation with, or if you are visiting Lyon specifically for the food and want to give the meal full attention, the dinner booking is the right call.
+If you are bringing someone you want to have a proper conversation, or if you are visiting Lyon specifically for the food and want to give the meal full attention, the dinner booking is the right call.
 If you are on a budget or want to stack multiple good meals in one trip, lunch gets you there for less.

 For comparison, Aromatic and Burgundy by Matthieu are both worth considering on the same trip for different sessions if you are building a Lyon food itinerary around the €€ and €€€ tiers.